 Morris Barney Weiss, O-2048518 (December 21, 1914 – August 9, 2002)

-2nd Lieutenant Weiss joined the unit in November 1944.
-He appears on the December 31, 1944 roster with a title of Assistant Transportation Officer (under 1st Lieutenant Charles N. Tarkington).
-He was transferred to HQ, 1st Replacement Depot in March 1945.
+2nd Lieutenant Weiss joined the 32nd Station Hospital in Caserta, Italy on November 25, 1944 via the 24th Replacement Depot per Special Order 121, Headquarters 24th Replacement Depot.
+His M.O.S. was listed as 0600 (motor transport officer).
+He appeared on the December 31, 1944 roster with a title of assistant transportation officer (under 1st Lieutenant Charles N. Tarkington).
+He was transferred to Headquarters, 1st Replacement Depot in March 1945.

 Ralph Reuben Zimet, O-467139 (August 20, 1908 – April 26, 1985)